-Beginning in fall 2020, there will be two living-learning community certificate programs: Global Scholarship and Scientific Communication.
-These programs are open to students in all majors, will span four semesters, and will give you a leg up on the competition
+Currently on hold.
+There will be two living-learning community certificate programs: Global Scholarship and Scientific Communication.
+These programs will be open to students in all majors, will span four semesters, and will give you a leg up on the competition

 when you enter the workforce.

 Live and learn in a tight-knit community, near the same students you’ll take your certificate classes and labs with.
 Community is integral to getting a solid start in college, and you’ll find it here as you connect with students who share similar interests

 Have a roommate who isn’t interested in the certificate program?
 No problem.
 You can still select a roommate from outside the program.